Barn Doors with Shelves: Smart Storage Solutions

 Design Ideas That Actually Work

 Bathroom spa vibe.
-Mount a barn door at your bathroom entrance with white floating shelves on both sides.
-Stock the always-visible shelves with rolled towels, plants, and pretty containers.
+Mount a barn door at your bathroom entrance with floating shelves on both sides.
+Stock the always-visible shelves with rolled towels, plants, and matching containers.
 Keep everyday items like hair tools and medications behind the door when it's open.
-The key is using matching containers and limiting your color palette to three shades — visual clutter defeats the whole purpose of organized storage.
+Limiting your color palette to a few shades helps the shelves read as curated rather than cluttered.

 Home office solution.
 Replace a standard closet door with a barn door, then install desk-height shelving beside it.
 When you're working, the door slides open to reveal office supplies inside the closet.
-When you're done, slide it closed and your work disappears.
-Perfect for homes where you need to switch off at the end of the day.
+When you're done, slide it closed.

 Mudroom organization.
 Install a barn door leading to your garage or basement, with coat hooks and shoe shelves flanking it.
 Everything has a place, and the barn door slides to conceal the utility area when guests arrive.

 Media center.
 Create a full wall unit with barn doors that slide to reveal or conceal your TV and components.
-Shelving holds media equipment, books, and decorative items on either side.
-This is one of the most dramatic applications of this concept — and one of the most searched.
+Shelving holds media equipment, books, and decorative items on either side — one of the more dramatic and frequently requested applications of this concept.

 Installation Steps That Save Time